Ezalmanis/bank-transfer-form/README.md

 Back-end + front end:

+For the application to run, please have maven + java set up.
+Do clean install and run the JAR file from the target folder.
-You can run the JAR, and the application will run a service on localhost:8075.
+The application will run a service on localhost:8075.
 There are some endpoints I have not implemented in the front-end, but you can try them out using the added postman collection form.postman_collection.json.